CoSMoMVPA/CoSMoMVPA/scripts/doc/source/intro.rst

 Plan for the day
 ++++++++++++++++

-# Learn how to manipulate data as a "**cosmo_fmri_dataset**"
+#.
+Learn how to manipulate data as a "**cosmo_fmri_dataset**"
-# Do several exercises with pattern classification
+#.
+Do several exercises with pattern classification
     * Split-half correlations
     * Write your own Nearest-neighbor classifier
     * Write a wrapper for MATLAB's support vector machine functions to work with dataset
     * Implement a N-Fold data partitioner for cross-validation
     * Write an abstraction of cross-validation as a "dataset measure"
-# Representational Similarity Analysis
+#.
+Representational Similarity Analysis
     * Viewing dissimilarity matrices
     * Comparign dissimilarity matrices
     * Write an abstraction "RSA dataset measure"
-# Searchlight analysis
+#.
+Searchlight analysis
     * Implement a function to calculate sphere offsets for searchlight
     * Implement searchlight with cross-validation
     * Implement RSA searchlight
     * View searchlight results

+In the end we will keep the cosmo_mvpa toolbox in a public repository on git-hub.
+Here: https://github.com/andycon/cosmo_mvpa You (or any one else) may "clone" the repository using `git <http://git-scm.com/>`_ and contribute your own code to the project.